sssata/fluxpad/README.md

-# flux_firmware
+# Flux Analog Keypad
-flux analog keypad firmware
+The Flux is an analog keypad utilizing Wooting Lekker switches built for osu!

+This repo is a monorepo containing firmware, softwae, CAD, ECAD, etc.